Artist Spotlight

 We regularly feature an artist or artists in our Artist Spotlight Series.
 Often, they have artwork in our current exhibit.

-Please join NWMAC Staff Members Trey Everett and Kristin Eggerling in a live discussion with Kat Allen.
+NWMAC Staff Members Trey Everett and Kristin Eggerling joined Artist Kat Allen for a live discussion recently.
 Kat is a visual artist, author, and graphic designer from Warroad and is originally from Stephen.
 Kat designed our recent Artists of NW Minnesota booklet.
 She is also currently exhibiting work in our Artists of NW Minnesota Exhibit at our gallery at NCTC at 1101 State Hwy 1, Thief River Falls.
-The exhibit is open until December 24.
+The exhibit is open through November 21.
+We spoke about Kat’s art, her inspiration, background, and more!
+Watch the discussion at https://streamyard.com/yyxdut2jkm6u

 Please join NWMAC Staff Members Trey Everett and Kristin Eggerling in a live discussion with Samantha Thibert Harrill.
 Watch the discussion at https://www.youtube.com/live/adNW0BAHZPM?si=nIWijlLQnDXejTJQ